Positional Attention: Expressivity and Learnability of Algorithmic Computation: Expressivity results

-\PCOC* \begin{proof} Despite the desired degree of accuracy being influenced by the number of rounds performed, it suffices to show that one layer of our architecture can simulate one round of PCOC.
-The same constructive arguments can be extended to more rounds, ensuring the overall degree of approximation is respected.
+\begin{proof} Despite the desired degree of accuracy being influenced by the number of rounds performed, it suffices to show that one layer of our architecture can simulate one round of PCOC.
+The same constructive arguments can be extended to more rounds, ensuring the overall degree of approximation is respected\footnote{ To completely align the simulation results with PCOC execution, positional Transformers require an extra initial layer where the attention layer acts as the identity.
+This is to account for the fact that PCOC first starts with a computation stage rather than communication as in Transformers.}.
 To this end, we begin the proof with the communication stage.

 \textbf{Communication:} In PCOC, communication is encoded as routing patterns determined by the oracle.
 At round $\ell \in [R]$, we denote by $H^{(\ell)} = \{((i, j), K) \mid i, j \in [N],\, K \in \mathcal{P}([s])\}$ the set of valid routing patterns provided by the oracle.
 This set specifies that the data at positions $K$ in the local memory of machine $i$ must be sent to machine $j$ at the same position.
 A valid routing pattern requires that no collisions occur (i.e., no two triplets in $H^{(\ell)}$ should have the same destination $j$ and memory position $k\in K$).
 We further denote by $H^{(\ell)}_z = \{((i, j), z) \mid ((i, j), K) \in H^{(\ell)},\, z\in K\}$ the subset of routing patterns corresponding to position $z$ in local memory.